 The named contact for pupils who have extended time in hospital or at home is the SENDCo.
-She will liaise with hospital teachers, outside agencies and parents to support a pupil's learning.
+She will, alongside the Inclusion Lead, liaise with hospital teachers, outside agencies and parents to support a pupil's learning.
 She will also inform the Local Education Authority Educational Social Worker if a pupil is or is likely to be away from school due to medical needs for more than 15 working days.